Transocean (RIG) Scheduled to Post Earnings on Monday

-Transocean (NYSE:RIG – Get Rating) will release its earnings data after the market closes on Monday, May 2nd.
-Analysts expect Transocean to post earnings of ($0.22) per share for the quarter.
-Persons that wish to listen to the company’s earnings conference call can do so using this link.
+Transocean (NYSE:RIG – Get Rating) is scheduled to be announcing its earnings results after the market closes on Monday, May 2nd.
+Analysts expect the company to announce earnings of ($0.22) per share for the quarter.
+Investors interested in participating in the company’s conference call can do so using this link.

-In other Transocean news, COO Keelan Adamson sold 349,418 shares of the company’s stock in a transaction that occurred on Monday, March 7th.
+In related news, COO Keelan Adamson sold 349,418 shares of the firm’s stock in a transaction dated Monday, March 7th.
 The stock was sold at an average price of $5.00, for a total value of $1,747,090.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 12.29% of the company’s stock.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+12.29% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in RIG.
-Morgan Stanley lifted its position in Transocean by 175.3% in the second quarter.
-Morgan Stanley now owns 7,843,462 shares of the offshore drilling services provider’s stock worth $35,452,000 after purchasing an additional 4,994,272 shares during the period.
-LPL Financial LLC lifted its stake in Transocean by 37.9% in the 3rd quarter.
-LPL Financial LLC now owns 69,175 shares of the offshore drilling services provider’s stock worth $262,000 after acquiring an additional 19,015 shares in the last quarter.
-Janus Henderson Group PLC purchased a new stake in Transocean in the 3rd quarter worth about $223,000.
-Captrust Financial Advisors lifted its stake in Transocean by 154.4% in the 3rd quarter.
-Captrust Financial Advisors now owns 6,800 shares of the offshore drilling services provider’s stock worth $26,000 after acquiring an additional 4,127 shares in the last quarter.
-Finally, Renaissance Technologies LLC purchased a new stake in Transocean in the 4th quarter worth about $386,000.
+Hedge funds have recently bought and sold shares of the business.
+Cetera Investment Advisers grew its position in shares of Transocean by 11.0% in the 4th quarter.
+Cetera Investment Advisers now owns 29,128 shares of the offshore drilling services provider’s stock valued at $80,000 after purchasing an additional 2,887 shares during the period.
+Captrust Financial Advisors boosted its holdings in shares of Transocean by 154.4% in the third quarter.
+Captrust Financial Advisors now owns 6,800 shares of the offshore drilling services provider’s stock valued at $26,000 after buying an additional 4,127 shares during the period.
+Sei Investments Co. increased its position in shares of Transocean by 3.4% during the fourth quarter.
+Sei Investments Co. now owns 300,966 shares of the offshore drilling services provider’s stock worth $831,000 after acquiring an additional 9,760 shares in the last quarter.
+Forum Financial Management LP acquired a new stake in shares of Transocean during the fourth quarter worth $41,000.
+Finally, Benchmark Investment Advisors LLC bought a new stake in Transocean in the 4th quarter valued at $41,000.
 Hedge funds and other institutional investors own 49.64% of the company’s stock.

 Transocean Ltd., together with its subsidiaries, provides offshore contract drilling services for oil and gas wells worldwide.
 It contracts its mobile offshore drilling rigs, related equipment, and work crews to drill oil and gas wells.
 As of February 14, 2022, the company had partial ownership interests in and operated a fleet of 37 mobile offshore drilling units, including 27 ultra-deep water and 10 harsh environment floaters.